Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/final_report.md

 2. Time and space lexicon modification.
 3. Syntactic restructuring.

 In this project, we look at specific pieces of Catalan representative of each of these areas of potential loss.
 The specifics can be found in the Analysis.
-[POSAR LINK]
+[Analysis-1-LowLevel](https://github.com/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/Analysis-1-LowLevel.ipynb)|[nbviewer](https://nbviewer.org/github/Data-Science-for-Linguists-2025/Linguistic-Markers-Catalan-Substitution/blob/main/Analysis-1-LowLevel.ipynb)

 ## 2. Data
 ### 2.1 Overview